Hit 'Em Up: From Biggie

 After hearing "Hit 'Em Up", Biggie continued proclaiming his innocence in the shooting incident.
-He also remarked that the song "Who Shot Ya?" was written before Shakur was shot and thus, was not about him.
+He also claimed that "Who Shot Ya?" had been written before Shakur was shot, and was therefore not about him.

 Regarding the lyrics aimed at his wife Faith, Biggie expressed an inability to find merit in what Shakur had claimed.
 He believed that Shakur intended to attack him through Faith, although he remained unsure of whether an encounter between them had occurred.
 Ultimately, he thought that if something had occurred it was none of his business, and that Shakur should not have publicly disclosed this information in a song.
 Biggie responded to this matter in a similar fashion to "Hit 'Em Up", rapping in a joint release by himself and Jay-Z in the song "Brooklyn's Finest", where he says "If Faye have twins, she'd probably have two Pacs.
 Get it?
 Tupac's?"
 Shortly after the release of "Hit 'Em Up", Evans went on the radio and admitted that she had been with Shakur, but continued to deny their relationship was sexual.